rstudio/connectwidgets/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-    Maintainer: ‘Brian Smith <brian@rstudio.com>’
-    New submission
+There were 2 NOTEs:

-* This is my first CRAN submission as a maintainer
+* New submission
+  Package was archived on CRAN
+  CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2023-01-10 as issues were not corrected in time.

 ## revdevcheck